This guide walks you through the creation of a knts manifestation file.

 This field value can be changed according to your requirements.

-name: microservices-demo
+name microservices-demo

 Build (Auto-generated, Optional)